Molx32/SMSExplorer/README.md

 - When running passively, yes!
 - When running agressively, probably not.

+⚠️ MY ~1 MILLION SMS INSTANCE WILL BE RELEASED SOON AS A PUBLIC DEMO ⚠️

 ### Supported PSS

 | PSS                      | Legal    | State |